 Dr. Andreas Pohlmann, 48, has been our Executive Vice President and Chief Administrative Officer since December 2004.
 Dr. Pohlmann also served as Secretary of the Company between December 2004 and April 2005.
 Since November 2004, he has been Chairman of the Board of Management of Celanese AG.
 He has been Chief Administrative Officer and a member of the Board of Management of Celanese AG since October 2002 and has been Celanese AG's Vice President and Corporate Secretary since October 1999.
 Dr. Pohlmann has served as Managing Director of Celanese Ventures since February 2002.
 In his ten years at Hoechst AG, Dr. Pohlmann, an attorney, held various positions of increasing responsibility in the Corporate Law, Corporate Public and Governmental Affairs, and Corporate Controlling and Development departments, ultimately serving as Hoechst AG's Corporate Secretary from 1996 to 1999.
-He is also a member of the Supervisory Board of the Pensionskasse der Mitarbeiter der Hoechst-Gruppe VVaG (German pension fund for employees of the Hoechst
+He is also a member of the Supervisory Board of the Pensionskasse der Mitarbeiter der Hoechst-Gruppe VVaG (German pension fund for employees of the Hoechst Group).

-Group).
 Dr. Pohlmann received his First State Exam in 1985 from the University of Frankfurt.
 He received his Second State Exam in 1988 and was admitted to the bar in the same year.
 In 1990, Dr. Pohlmann received his doctor of law degree from the University of Tuebingen.
+On June 30, 2006, Mr. Pohlmann has amicably resigned from the Company and Celanese AG effective December 31, 2006.

 Curtis S. Shaw, 57, has been our Executive Vice President, General Counsel and Corporate Secretary since October 2005.
 Prior to that, Mr. Shaw was Executive Vice President, General Counsel (Americas) and Corporate Secretary since April 2005.
 Mr. Shaw joined the Company from Charter Communications, Inc., where he had served as Executive Vice President, General Counsel and Secretary since 2003.
-Mr. Shaw joined Charter Investments in 1997 as Senior Vice President, General Counsel and Secretary.
-Prior to Charter Investments, Mr. Shaw served as Corporate Counsel to NYNEX Corporation from 1988 through 1996.
+Mr. Shaw joined Charter Communications in 1997 as Senior Vice President, General Counsel and Secretary.
+Prior to Charter Communications, Mr. Shaw served as Corporate Counsel to NYNEX Corporation from 1988 through 1996.
 Since 1973, Mr. Shaw has practiced as a corporate lawyer, specializing in mergers and acquisitions, joint ventures, public offerings, financings, and federal securities and antitrust law.
-Mr. Shaw received his bachelor of arts degree in economics with honors from Trinity College in 1970, and his juris doctor degree from Columbia University School of Law in 1973 for Celanese Chemicals and was named Controller of Celanese Chemicals in 2004.
+Mr. Shaw received his bachelor of arts degree in economics with honors from Trinity College in 1970, and his juris doctor degree from Columbia University School of Law in 1973.

+Steven M. Sterin, 34, has been Vice President, Controller and Principal Accounting Officer of Celanese Corporation since September 2005.
+Mr. Sterin joined Celanese in 2003 as Director of Finance for Celanese Chemicals and was named Controller of Celanese Chemicals in 2004.
 Prior to joining Celanese, Mr. Sterin began working for Reichhold, Inc., a subsidiary of Dainnippon Ink and Chemicals, Incorporated, in 1997.
 There he held a variety of leadership positions in the finance organization before serving as Treasurer from 2000 to 2001 and later as Vice President of Finance, Coating Resins from 2001 to 2003.
 He began his career at Price Waterhouse LLP, currently known as PricewaterhouseCoopers LLP.
 Mr. Sterin, a Certified Public Accountant, graduated from the University of Texas at Austin in May 1995, receiving both a bachelors degree in business and a masters degree in professional accounting.